 I do realize, sometimes you don’t have a choice and you can’t have an epidural.
 Other also may be very intimidated by the risks involved.

-I have always wanted to experience the excitement of my water breaking.
-After all, it’s always pictured as such a memorable moment at the end of pregnancy.
+I have always wanted to experience the excitement of my water breaking spontaneously.
+It’s always pictured as such a memorable moment in movies.

 I was always looking for that sure sign, telling me it’s time to have the baby, instead of wondering and waiting until the end of the 40th week (or longer).